 Element of Integration

-The focus of lean integration is to make independent applications work together in an ongoing interconnected system.
+Lean integration focuses on making independent applications work together in an ongoing interconnected system.
 The integration of technology solutions breaks down into two solution styles: Process Integration and Data Integration.

-Lean integration is a science that is repeatable, teachable, and agile, enabling the organization to change rapidly without increasing risk or compromising on quality.
+Lean integration is a repeatable, teachable, and agile science, enabling the organization to change rapidly without increasing risk or compromising on quality.
 Reusable components, enhanced data, metrics designed to drive continuous improvement, innovation facilitated by a fact-based approach, and an engaged IT staff are the glue that holds lean integration together.

-Lean manufacturers produce more with fewer employees, less cost, and faster product to market—in large part due to advances in computer-aided capabilities and communication technologies.
+Lean manufacturers produce more with fewer employees, less cost, and faster products to market—largely due to advances in computer-aided capabilities and communication technologies.

 What is Lean Manufacturing?